 Build a more secure financial future through identifying spending habits, the benefits and costs of credit, steps to tackle your debt, and how to improve your credit score.

 Social Security: 7 Ways to Optimize Benefits

 Are you taking full advantage of what Social Security offers?
 Industry experts will share seven keys to enhancing social security benefits, including understanding the basics of social security, working in retirement, and taking the next steps.

 Roadmap to Retirement

-The retirement journey begins with saving for the future, and then travels through asset allocation, consolidation, protection, and, finally, drives to retirement income and wealth transfer.
-To help you prepare for your journey towards and through retirement, join us for a conversation facilitated by Financial Advisor George Johnson, detailing important “mile markers” from your 40s through 70s to help you most effectively reach your retirement destination.
+Ready to help prepare for your journey toward retirement?
+Join us for a workshop detailing important mile markers from your 40s through 70s to help you most effectively reach your retirement destination.